Sunday, January 5, 2025

 "You sent her to-"

 Party Girl glared at her backup-backup personal assistant, shushing him.
-"If you don't have anything effluvient to say, you can go make sure we have the Li'l Dreamer's address so we can send them the bill."
+"If you don't have anything effluvient to say, you can go make sure we have the Li'l Dreamer'z address so we can send her parents the bill."

 "Isn't it a charity?" asked Alicia.